gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 And true to form, we can look at all the other pictures which contain these atoms

-Black and White Photo
+Black and White Photo of

 <div id = "black_white_woman"></div>

-Umbrella
+People with Umbrellas

 <div id = "umbrella_woman"></div>